NikKowPHP/social-brain/chapters/chapter-8.md

 ### **Chapter 8: The Core Duo in Concert**
-#### Proving the Power of Your Foundational Toolkit
+#### Putting Your Foundational Tools to the Test

 You have now installed the complete Core Duo.
 Before we add a single specialized instrument to your toolkit, it is essential to pause and appreciate the power of the engine you have just built.
-If you master only these two protocols—Regulation, and Connection & Trust—you can successfully conduct your way through the vast majority of challenging human interactions.
+If you master only these two practices—Regulation, and Connection & Trust—you can successfully conduct your way through the vast majority of challenging human interactions.
 This chapter presents a single, complex case study to prove it.

 With only weeks until the Sterling Corp. review, Maria's small wins were overshadowed by a new crisis.
 The external pressure from David's political maneuvering was making every internal problem feel like an existential threat.
 Now, a major technical deadlock had emerged between Mark, the **Architect**, who wanted to use a new, cutting-edge database technology, and Jane, the **Sentinel**, who saw it as a catastrophic risk.
 The tension, amplified by David's constant scrutiny, had ground all progress to a halt.
 In a tense meeting, the conflict boiled over.